 Credit-worthy parents may borrow up to the cost of education minus any financial assistance.
-The Federal Direct PLUS Loan Program has a fixed interest rate of 7.9%.
 Repayment begins within sixty days after all funds have been disbursed.
 Since most loans are for fall/spring, the second disbursement would be made in January and repayment would begin in March or April.
 Payments may be as low as \$50 a month but may be more, based on the amount borrowed.
 Repayment is over a ten-year period.
-Contact the Financial Aid Office for more information.
+Contact the Student Financial Services Office for more information.